kubernetes-sigs/external-dns/docs/tutorials/azure.md

 $ EXTERNALDNS_SP_PASSWORD=$(echo $DNS_SP | jq -r '.password')
 ```

-Assign the rights for the service principal
+#### Assign the rights for the service principal

+Grant access to Azure DNS zone for the servoce principal.

 ```bash
 # fetch DNS id used to grant access to the service principal